VBDevulapalli/CHMM_Course_material/Day_1/Day_1_V2_Notes.md

 > 💡 **Real World Scenario — The Same Chemical, Different Rules**
 >
 > A drum of acetone: while on the shelf → OSHA rules.
 When discarded → EPA/RCRA rules.
 When loaded on a truck → DOT rules (placard, manifest, packaging).
-When it arrives at Clean Harbors → OSHA + EPA RCRA rules again. **The same drum, three different regulatory frameworks.**
+When it arrives at Environmental company or any sites → OSHA + EPA RCRA rules again. **The same drum, three different regulatory frameworks.**

 **DOT sub-categories:**